Pat Suet-Bik Hui & the Three Perfections

 Hackney Colliery Band returns with music from Collaborations: Volume Two, celebrating 15 years of genre-defying brass performance and creative partnerships shaped by global influences and inventive arrangements.

-Murder comes to the countryside in the stage premiere of Midsomer Murders: The Killings at Badgerโs Drift.
+Murder comes to the countryside in the stage premiere of Midsomer Murders: The Killings at Badger’s Drift.
 Join DCI Barnaby and Sergeant Troy as they unravel secrets and rivalries in a gripping new theatrical whodunnit packed with twists, suspense, and charm.

-Join Organ Recital with Richard Moore at Oxford Town Hall in the stunning Main Hall for some beautiful music performed on the famous Father Willis Organ.ย
+Join Organ Recital with Richard Moore at Oxford Town Hall in the stunning Main Hall for some beautiful music performed on the famous Father Willis Organ.

-Join Maurice East to explore the history of Oxford through the fascinating stories ofย ever-changing city centre shopsย through the ages.
+Join Maurice East to explore the history of Oxford through the fascinating stories of ever-changing city centre shops through the ages.

-To provide the best experiences, we use technologies like cookies to store and/or access device information.
-Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
+To provide the best experiences, we and our partners use technologies like cookies to store and/or access device information.
+Consenting to these technologies will allow us and our partners to process personal data such as browsing behavior or unique IDs on this site and show (non-) personalized ads.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.